Vonage/vivid-3/libs/components/src/lib/slider/README.md

 ### Step

-Use `step` to set determine the granularity of values allowed in the slider.
+Use `step` to set determine the granularity with which values can be incremented/decremented.

 - Type: `number`
 - Default: `1`